-The southern terminus of Interstate 99 in Bedford may change in the future, as the highway is part of the Appalachian Thruway/High Priority Corridor 9.
+The south end of Interstate 99 in Bedford may change in the future, as the highway is part of the Appalachian Thruway/High Priority Corridor 9.
 Improvements are envisioned for U.S. 220 south to Cumberland, though expansion to Interstate standards are not presently planned.

-It is also possible that Interstate 99 could continue north all the way to Rochester via Interstate 390.
-Although some discussions have considered the possibility of Interstate 83 continuing north to Rochester, it does not appear that will occur due to the large gap of Interstate-standard freeway between Harrisburg and U.S. 15.
+It is also possible that Interstate 99 could continue north all the way to Rochester via I-390.
+Although some discussions have considered the possibility of I-83 continuing north to Rochester, it does not appear that will occur due to the large gap of Interstate-standard freeway between Harrisburg and U.S. 15.

-The second section involved upgrading U.S. 322 between Scotia Road and Park Avenue Extension, and a relocation of Pennsylvania 26.
+The second section involved upgrading U.S. 322 between Scotia Road and Park Avenue Extension, and a relocation of PA 26.
 Also included was a new eight mile alignment linking U.S. 322 at Park Avenue Extension with the Bellefonte Bypass.
-Expansion of the four-mile Bellefonte Bypass in Spring Township represented the last section at a cost of $180 million.4
+Expansion of the four mile long Bellefonte Bypass in Spring Township represented the last section at a cost of $180 million.4

-An Environmental Impact Statement for I-99 over Bald Eagle Ridge was completed by PennDOT in 1996.
-The approval of TEA-21 by Congress in 1998 included a two-sentence rider by U.S. Rep. Bud Shuster that eliminated federal oversight of Interstate 99.3 Subsequent approval for Interstate 99 between Bedford and Bald Eagle was approved by AASHTO”s Route Numbering Subcommittee on November 6, 1998.
+An Environmental Impact Statement for I-99 over Bald Eagle Ridge was completed by the Pennsylvania Department of Transportation (PennDOT) in 1996.
+The approval of TEA-21 by Congress in 1998 included a two sentence rider by U.S. Rep. Bud Shuster that eliminated federal oversight of Interstate 99.3 Subsequent approval for I-99 between Bedford and Bald Eagle was approved by the American Association of State Highway and Transportation Officials (AASHTO) Route Numbering Subcommittee on November 6, 1998.